 5) When the report avoids taboo topics

 You the customer should not make hasty judgements here without testing the solution first.
 Because the real story is this: scalability, security, usability, and support problems plague all of the nearly 150 tools we cover.
+Many of them are also struggling to adapt to cloud and mobile.
 The degree and nature of their toxicity will vary.
 You need to understand these weaknesses in context.
 Above all, as an industry we need to talk about them openly.
-That's what we try to do in our product evaluations.
+That's what we try to do in RSG's product evaluations.

 What analysts (sometimes) respond...

-If you sit down with traditional analysts over a beer they'll explain that there are many different types of reports, from a vendor-funded white paper to multi-vendor evaluations and surveys.
+If you sit down with traditional analysts over a couple of drinks they'll explain that there are many different types of reports, from a vendor-funded white paper to multi-vendor evaluations and surveys.
 Each variant is going to incur different types of vendor pressure, and most analysts fight their corner hard.

-After the third beer they may confide all sorts of things they find wrong with Vendors X, Y, and Z, but would never put in writing.
+After the third drink they may confide all sorts of things they find wrong with Vendors X, Y, and Z, but would never put in writing.